BaderLab/GenomeClinic-PGX/README.md

 `mongod --dbpath=db_data/ --port 27017 --nssize 2048`

 There are a variety of other options you can customize, we suggest reading the [documentation](http://docs.mongodb.org/manual/reference/configuration-options/) about server configuration.
-It is important to note that at this time, the app does not support an authenticated databse.
+It is important to note that at this time, the app does not support an authenticated database.
 This will be coming in the near future.

 ## Setting up the server